-Knee injuries, which are one of typical leg injuries in car-to-pedestrian collisions, most frequently involve the elongation or rupture of knee ligaments, and/or crush of knee articulation surfaces (tibia plateau and/or femur condyle).
+108. Knee injuries, which are one of the typical leg injuries in pedestrian to car collisions, most frequently involve the elongation or rupture of knee ligaments, and/or crush of knee articulation surfaces (tibia plateau and/or femur condyle).
 Lower leg injuries are not typically fatal, but leg injuries generally involve longer periods of recuperation.
 Knee injuries can be permanently debilitating.
 The most common mechanism causing pedestrian knee injury is a lateral bending between the thigh and the leg, which can be associated with shearing motion (horizontal displacement between the tibia top and the femur lower extremity in the direction of impact).

-The 2001 Report of the IHRA PS Working Group and the September 2002 Report of EEVC WG 17 21/ discuss several experimental research programs that were conducted in Europe, Japan and the United States of America using PMHS components during the last decade.
+109. The 2001 Report of the IHRA/PS Working Group and the September 2002 Report of EEVC WG 17 21/ discuss several experimental research programs that were conducted in Europe, Japan and the United States of America using PMHS components during the last decade.
 There were also numerical simulations conducted to understand better what happens inside the knee joint during the loading process.

-These studies suggest a bending limit in the range of 15 to 21° for knee protection.
-The informal group determined that a value close to the upper limit (21°) of this range should be considered, and not the average.
+110. These studies suggest a bending limit in the range of $15^{\circ}$ to $21^{\circ}$ for knee protection.
+The informal group determined that a value close to the upper limit ( $21^{\circ}$ ) of this range should be considered, and not the average.
 The absence of muscle tone in the PMHS tests reduced the knee stiffness of the subjects, and the high rigidity of the impactor bones transferred to the knee joint a part of the impact energy normally absorbed by the deformation of human long bones.
-For these reasons, a
+For these reasons, a bending limit of $19^{\circ}$ was selected for this gtr.